-For deals between $25 million and $150 million, VCA recognizes that we have to create leverage for our customers by running a highly competitive transaction process.
+For deals between $25 million and $150 million, VCA recognizes that we must create leverage for our customers by running a highly competitive transaction process.
 We use the leverage we create to maximize purchase price, post-closing terms and conditions, and to unlock the “hidden capital” available to our customers at closing and post-closing.

 We deliver value to our customers by seeing the transaction from all sides.
 We have sold middle-market companies to Apple, WPP and Oracle among others.
 We have advised major media companies on corporate carve-outs and acquisitions.
-We have made principal investments in some of the leading media and technology companies in the world.
+We have advised on principal investments in some of the leading media and technology companies in the world.

 VCA uses its breadth of perspective to deliver premium transaction value to our customers.